Lagom-VPN/ansible-xray/README.md

 Deploys and manages Remnawave nodes using Docker Compose.
 Handles SSL certificate management, node registration, and service deployment with the Remnawave management panel.

+### `lagomvpn.xray.tblocker`

+Deploys and manages xray-torrent-blocker service for monitoring Xray logs and blocking torrent traffic.
+Supports webhook notifications and integrates with Remnawave and other Xray-based panels.

 ## Installation

 ```bash